GoogleCloudPlatform/podcast/site/content/post/episode-15-grpc-with-varun-tarwal/index.md

 MARK: Excellent.
 Well, thank you very much for coming and helping us answer these questions today.
 FRANCESC: Yup.
 DAVID: No problem.
 Thanks for having us.
 FRANCESC: Okay, so before we finish this episode, I wanted to talk about the alternative cool thing of the week.
 We talked about Spotify, which is a really cool thing.
-I'm very excited about it, but there's also a more personal, maybe, cool thing of the week, which is actually that our podcast was launched publicly on the Google Cloud Platform blog.
+I'm very excited about it, but there's also a more personal, maybe, cool thing of the week, which is actually that our podcast was launched publicly on the Google Cloud blog.
 MARK: Yes.
 FRANCESC: And we've got, actually, a lot of new listeners.
 MARK: Yes, so if you're new to the podcast, welcome.